 There’s always room for more cowbell in a song!
 A cowbell is a metal percussion instrument very commonly used in Latin-American music but also makes regular appearances in rock / pop music.
 Have a listen to the classic Nightrain by Guns N’ Roses with the late great Steve Adler on drums.
 The cowbell is typically mounted on the hoop of the bass drum to the right of the snare, although personally I advise against this as invariably it damages your bass drum hoop.
 I prefer to mount it to a cymbal stand using clamps.

+A high quality printable version of the ‘parts of a drum kit’ chart is available as part of Sheet Music Pack 1.
 This sheet shows you a simple top-down view of a drum kit so you know what’s what!
 This version is fairly basic and just shows key elements such as snare, hi hat, ride etc. in a standard 5 piece set-up (right handed configuration).
 Can also be handy so you know what goes where when you’re setting your kit up.